The Nuclear Decommissioning Authority employ over 200 people in England and Scotland in a variety of roles.

 Digital Communications Lead, Flexible (£competitive): closing date 4 June 2021

 Category Assistant, Flexible (£competitive): closing date 11 June 2021

 The above is correct at the time of publishing, and we will aim to update this page periodically.
 You can find live roles from the NDA here.

 Please do not send speculative CVs for NDA jobs as they will not be able to reply.

-Their mission is vital and to deliver it they need the right people with the right skills available across the entire estate.
+Their mission is vital, and to deliver it, they need the right people with the right skills available across the entire estate.
 The NDA employ talented people to work in a range of disciplines.
-In return for the significant contribution you’ll make to the future of the nuclear industry, you’ll receive excellent benefits and rewards and a healthy work-life balance working at the NDA.
+In return for the significant contribution you’ll make to the nuclear industry's future, you’ll receive excellent benefits and rewards and a healthy work-life balance working at the NDA.

-Work for NDA and play a key role in tackling one of the most technical, complex challenges facing the UK today, helping them in leaving a safer environment for future generations.
+Work for NDA and play a key role in tackling one of the most technical, complex challenges facing the UK today, helping them leave a safer environment for future generations.